nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

 0 SNPs failed missingness test (GENO>1)
 0 SNPs failed frequency test (MAF<0)
 ```
 Here, GENO>1 means exclude an individual if all of its genotypes are missing.
 Obviously, this is a pretty lenient parameter.
 Similarly, MAF (minor allele frequency)<0 means exclude all minor alleles that have a frequency lower than 0.
-You may wish to change these thresholds based on your research question by explicitly specifying --mind or --geno or --maf.
+You may wish to change these thresholds based on your research question by explicitly specifying `--mind` or `--geno` or `--maf`.

-The per individual and per SNP rates are then output to the files miss_stat.imiss and miss_stat.lmiss, respectively.
-If you had not specified an --out option, the root output filename would have defaulted to "plink".
+The per individual and per SNP rates are then output to the files "miss_stat.imiss" and "miss_stat.lmiss", respectively.
+If you had not specified an `--out` option, the root output filename would have defaulted to "plink".

 Look at the per SNP rates by running:

-=== "Code"
+=== "AWS Instance"
     ```
     less miss_stat.lmiss
     ```
 === "Output"
     ```
     CHR                                    SNP   N_MISS   N_GENO   F_MISS
     1                          BICF2P1489653        1       53  0.01887
     1                             chr1:11368        0       53        0
     1                        BICF2G630707787        0       53        0
     1                             chr1:22137        0       53        0